-Citizens who are registered with residence in Bremen or who usually stay in Bremen but are not subject to the obligation to register (e.g. homeless persons) can apply for a certificate of good conduct at the BürgerServiceCenters of the Bürgeramt.
+Citizens who are registered with residence in Bremen or who usually stay in Bremen but are not subject to compulsory registration (e.g. homeless persons) can apply for a certificate of good conduct at the BürgerServiceCenters of the Bürgeramt.

 National certificate of good conduct (§30 BZRG)

-The national certificate of good conduct certifies whether the person concerned has a criminal record or not.
+The national certificate of good conduct certifies whether or not the person concerned has a criminal record.
 It is issued for private or official purposes.

 Extended certificate of good conduct (§30a BZRG)

 An extended certificate of good conduct is only required if it is needed for a professional honorary or other activity close to children and young people.
-There must be a written request from the body requiring the extended certificate of good conduct confirming that the requirements are met.
-The (exemplary) note from the office "It is confirmed that the requirements in accordance with § 30 a Paragraph 1 BZRG are met" also satisfies the requirements.
+There must be a written request from the office requiring the extended certificate of good conduct, confirming that the requirements are met.
+The (exemplary) note of the office "It is confirmed that the requirements according to § 30 a Abs.
+1 BZRG are present" also meets the requirements.

 If such a written request is not submitted, the application for an extended certificate of good conduct may not be accepted.